willbprog127/spiritvnc-fltk-no-libssh2/README.md

 FLTK seems to have the best balance of being lightweight, capable and cross-platform.
 While FLTK *does* look fairly dated, that doesn't bother me right now.
 Maybe FLTK 1.4 will have some more modern-looking themes...?
 The FLTK community and contributors are very helpful, understanding and accommodating while the teams for other toolkits have often been abrasive and unhelpful.

 #### Why not GTK or Qt?
-I'm not a big fan of how the GNOME and GTK projects are being run, so I have no *immediate* plans to create a GTK version.
-This may change if those projects come to their senses.
-Qt licensing has always been perplexing to me, so I'd rather not invest a whole bunch of time into a Qt version only to be sued by them for some weird reason.
+I'm not a big fan of how the GNOME and GTK projects are being run, however I am starting work on a GTK 3 version of SpiritVNC.
+Qt licensing has always been perplexing to me, so I'd rather not invest a whole bunch of work into a Qt version only to be sued by them for some weird reason.

 #### How about a native macOS Cocoa version?
 Just -- no.  Build on macOS as shown below.
 I worked tirelessly (quite literally) on a native Cocoa version and, while it was getting there, it didn't meet my standards.
 Developing for macOS is like working for a merciless and unrelenting taskmaster.
-When macOS development becomes more sane, I'll take a look, but I'm not planning on purchasing any more Apple hardware unless it's donated.
+When macOS development becomes more sane, I'll take a look, but I'm not planning on purchasing any more Apple hardware unless it's donated -- I no longer have a modern Mac.

 #### Why C++ and not *(Rust, Go, Lua, Free Pascal, Java, Xojo, Bash, Python, assembly, etc)*
 I only have *half* a brain -- come on! 😉  I did make an earlier private version of SpiritVNC using Python and GObject introspection, but each Linux distro packaged things differently and I grew tired of the GTK project's silliness.

 #### Does it work on Windows?
-While testing Windows 11 recently, I *have* been able to get SpiritVNC-FLTK compiling and running on it, although easy inclusion and static compiling of dependencies has been a challenge.
-Windows-specific code has just been added, but please note that the user experience is far from great; mostly due to terminal windows opening when connecting to VNC-through-SSH servers and [Windows-specific libvncclient bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows).
+Yes.
+I use SpiritVNC-FLTK in a production environment on Windows 10 and 11.
+Please note, however, that the user experience is far from great; mostly due to terminal windows opening when connecting to VNC-through-SSH servers and [Windows-specific libvncclient bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows).
 In addition, SpiritVNC-FLTK will *only* compile and run *under the MSYS2 system* for now.
 Double-clicking the compiled exe from Explorer will yield an error because *all* of SpiritVNC-FLTK's dependencies need to be copied to the same folder where `spiritvnc-fltk.exe` is located.
 A pre-compiled Windows installer is planned but not yet available.

 #### Is it localized for my language?
 Unless your language is English, no.  It is NOT out of disrespect for your particular language, I just don't have the time or resources to maintain different localizations and I feel adding a localization mechanism to SpiritVNC-FLTK would add complexity and increase executable size.
 If anyone has any feedback or ideas for _lightweight_ localization, just create an issue.

-2016-2024 Will Brokenbourgh
+2016-2025 Will Brokenbourgh
 https://www.willbrokenbourgh.com/brainout/

 To God be the glory! :-D :heart: